-The thyroid gland is an integral part of the endocrine system which comprises of the pituitary gland in the brain and the adrenal gland on the kidney.
-Specific imbalances can lead to the thyroid gland to function abnormally.
+The thyroid gland is an integral part of the endocrine system which comprises the pituitary gland in the brain and the adrenal gland in the kidney.
+Specific imbalances can lead to the thyroid gland functioning abnormally.
 The abnormality usually involves either the low production of thyroid hormones T3 and T4 which is called hypothyroidism or the excessive production of thyroid hormones which is Hyperthyroidism.

 Acupuncture, as administered by an experienced and qualified acupuncturist, will detoxify the liver and reduced the liver fire.
 By so doing, balance is restored to the body system.
 This option is free of side effects associated with conventional drugs such as liver damage and immune system damage.

-Acupuncture in some cases has made T3 and T4 return to a reasonable level within the space of a month without the use any drug.
-Just the use of Acupuncture, dairy-free, low-iodine and low-gluten diet as prescribed by the acupuncturist.
+Acupuncture in some cases has made T3 and T4 return to a reasonable level within the space of a month without the use of any drug.
+Just the use of Acupuncture, dairy-free, low-iodine, and low-gluten diet as prescribed by the acupuncturist.

 Why Acupuncture is most suitable for Treating Hyperthyroidism

-Conventional treatment cannot guarantee total eradication of Hyperthyroidism as symptoms can return after medication is stopped.
+Conventional treatment cannot guarantee total eradication of Hyperthyroidism as symptoms can return after the medication is stopped.
 Another point that cannot be overemphasized is the side effect associated with anti-thyroid medicines.
-A side effect associated with these medications include nausea, allergies, lower blood counts, liver damage and lowered immunity due to continuous use of these drugs over an extended period.
+A side effect associated with these medications includes nausea, allergies, lower blood counts, liver damage, and lowered immunity due to continuous use of these drugs over an extended period.

-Effective natural treatment for Hyperthyroidism at Philadelphia Acupuncture Clinic performed by Eric Goldburd and Olga Selcova, LAc under supervision of Dr. Tsan
+Effective natural treatment for hyperthyroidism at Philadelphia Acupuncture Clinic performed by Yelena Galanter, LAc under supervision of Dr. Tsan

-Due to specific of our services we usually combine acupuncture treatment with homeopathic remedies for better and faster result.
+Due to the specific of our services we usually combine acupuncture treatment with homeopathic remedies for better and faster results.